Find Affordable College Courses

 55 Yearly Graduations

-American University is the 12th most popular school in the nation for students seeking a master's degree in family, consumer and human sciences.
+American University is the 12th most popular school in the nation for students seeking a master's degree in family, consumer & human sciences.
 Each year, around 14,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $50,542 per year, while in-state graduate students, on average, pay $37,447 per year.
-During the 2020-2021 academic year, 55 people received their master's degree in family, consumer and human sciences from The American University.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $55,724 per year, while in-state graduate students, on average, pay $32,224 per year.
+During the most recent year for which we have data, 55 people received their master's degree in family, consumer & human sciences from The American University.
+About 98% of this group were women, and 2% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in family, consumer & human sciences at American University make a median salary of 49,604.

 #13